 Both platforms use intuitive automation systems.
 ActiveCampaign also offers a flexible CRM tool designed to automate sales processes.
 Combine that with its advanced lead scoring function, and you have a great choice if you’re looking to make the most of your e-commerce platform.

-When it comes to landing pages, ActiveCampaign offers more flexibility and many more customization options than ConvertKit (we tried it all out in our ActiveCampaign review).
+When it comes to landing pages, ActiveCampaign offers more flexibility and many more customization options than ConvertKit.
 The template selection is comparable, but ActiveCampaign allows users to add and remove blocks, customizing elements to create the perfect design.

 A unique feature available with ConvertKit’s Creator Pro plan is their newsletter referral program.
 When you connect your ConvertKit account with SparkLoop, you can then reward your subscribers for sharing your newsletters and helping you grow your audience.

 What about right-to-left (RTL) language support?
 Unfortunately, neither platform offers native RTL support.
 Suppose you want to create emails in Hebrew or Arabic without having to design custom HTML templates.
-In that case, it would make more sense to use a platform that natively supports RTL languages – I recommend GetResponse.
+It’s just not an option.

 ActiveCampaign won this round fair and square.
 ConvertKit is a capable email marketing platform, but ActiveCampaign’s advanced set of features is second to none.

 Ease of Use

 Neither Platform Is Difficult to Navigate, but ActiveCampaign’s Interface Feels More Intuitive